Princess Mary's Christmas gift

 The front of Princess Mary Christmas box.

-The Princess Mary Christmas gift box was a brass tin containing a number of gifts intended to be distributed to all members of the armed forces of the British Empire at Christmas 1914, during World War I.
+Princess Mary's Christmas gift was a brass tin containing a number of gifts intended to be distributed to all members of the armed forces of the British Empire at Christmas 1914, during World War I.

 Princess Mary Christmas fund

 Following the outbreak of the First World War in August 1914, the British Expeditionary Force was sent to the Western Front and was soon joined by troops from the Empire, those from India arriving before the end of the year.
-On 14 October 1914, George V's 17-year-old daughter, Mary, Princess Royal, launched an appeal to fund a Christmas gift for every member of the armed forces.
+On 14 October 1914, George V's 17-year-old daughter, Princess Mary, launched an appeal to fund a Christmas gift for every member of the armed forces.
 Shortly before Christmas 1914, advertisements were placed in the British press seeking donations for the "Soldiers and Sailors Christmas fund" and £152,691 was soon raised.
 When the fund was wound up in 1920 the remaining funds were transferred to Queen Mary's Maternity Home.